/getHTML/media/1244002

 The Unbelievable True Story Of The Girl Who Bleeds Through Her Eyes, Or Does She?

-On March 10th, BBC's website ran a story titled
+On March 10th, BBC's website ran a story titled The girl with bleeding eyes and ears – and no diagnosis.

 The piece's byline was Tracy Ollerenshaw, reporter for Newsbeat, a famous radio news show on BBC 1 focused on stories for young audiences -which has become an euphemism for shocking and often poorly reported stories.